ratfoob/ratfoob.com/journal.md

+## 5/18/2021 9:12AM

+it's 9:12 am on a tuesday, which is kinda crazy if you think about it

 ## 5/17/2021 12:48AM

 music "genres" are a scam. slipknot and the mega man 2 soundtrack are realistically indistinguishable

-## 5/17/2021 12:03AM

-just invented timed travel. it's like regular travel, but with a stop watch

 ## 5/17/2021 12:01AM